 Control of the power aperture is supported not only when recording to internal memory cards but also when recording to external memory cards.

-It is possible to record concurrently to both memory cards and an external recording device for the quick backup and duplication of files.
+It is possible to record concurrently to both memory cards and an external recording device for quick backup and duplication of files.

-Additionally, photographs with a resolution of 2 megapixels (16:9) can be shot simultaneously while the video is being recorded.
+Additionally, photographs with a resolution of 2 megapixels (16:9) can be shot simultaneously while the video is recorded.

 In-camera video editing is also an option; users may choose where their movies are saved when they record them.